 ProActive Caring Advisory Council

-In its first three years, the ProActive Caring team was guided by regional Advisory Councils made up of key stakeholders who provided important insights and feedback.
-Now, a statewide Advisory Council, drawn in part from the regional Advisory Councils, is providing leadership in supporting the ProActive Caring program.
+In its first three years, the ProActive Caring team was guided by regional Advisory Councils made up of key stakeholders who provided important insight and feedback.
+Now, a statewide Advisory Council, drawn in part from the regional Advisory Councils, is providing leadership in supporting the ProActive Caring Program.

 The Advisory Council’s responsibilities include:

 Promoting the availability and benefits of the ProActive Caring Program, so it reaches as many caregivers as possible, including caregivers in underserved communities